-- The Incident Commander or designee will direct the Request and Reunion Gate Teams to activate and report to their posts once the decision to initiate reunification procedures has been made. - 2.
+- 1. The Incident Commander or designee will direct the Request and Reunion Gate Teams to activate and report to their posts once the decision to initiate reunification procedures has been made. - 2.
 The Request Gate Team will greet parents/guardians, check identification, check student emergency cards for authorization to pick up students, provide reunification paperwork to parents, and direct them to the Reunion Gate. - 3.
 The Request Gate should generally remain locked during the reunification process to help control access.
 The Request Gate Team can pass clipboards to parents through the gaps in the gate fencing. - 4.
 Message runners will notify the Assembly Area Team of the student to be escorted to the Reunion Gate. - 5.
-The Reunion Gate Team will check parent/guardian identifications, confirm student identity and keep accurate records of students leaving the campus. - 6.
+The Reunion Gate Team will check parent/guardian identifications, confirm student identity, and keep accurate records of students leaving the campus. - 6.
 Members of the School Site Crisis Team may be asked to assist the Reunion Gate Team.
 If a child is injured or otherwise unavailable, it is recommended that the parents be invited to a private or secluded location and be informed of their child's condition away from others.
-It is suggested that a member of the School Site Crisis Team then stay with the parent and assist them. - 7.
-The Reunion Gate should remain locked when student reunifications are not actively taking place. - 8.
-Members of other School Emergency teams may be asked to assist with crowd control, providing information, and calming parents at either gate once finished with their primary emergency assignment.
+It is suggested that a member of the School Site Crisis Team then stay with the parents and assist them. - 7.
+The Reunion Gate should remain locked when student reunifications are not actively taking place.